That's a James Brown

 - Stray From The Path's Drew York does this a lot with "Bleagh".

 - David Draiman of Disturbed is known for a guttural, animal-like sort of growl/scream, which opened 'Down With the Sickness', Perfect Insanity and 'Stricken', among others.
+This is often rendered as 'O-wa-wa-a' or 'Uwawawa' or something similar in text.

 - Christina Aguilera throws Woo Hoo's, Hoo woow's, aha's and WOOOH into her tracks!